-Emerging Risks, Threats and Vulnerabilities:
+Emerging Risks, Threats and Vulnerabilities

-• What is happening in terms of emerging risks, threat and vulnerabilities, top stories from open source or other threat intelligence feeds/etc.
+• What is happening in terms of emerging risks, threats and vulnerabilities; top stories from open source or other threat intelligence feeds; etc.

-Incidents:
+Incidents

-- Numbers of actual events (with analysis on why, did tools work/not work, whether this is a wider risk, what actions are required, lessons learned, etc.);
+- Numbers of actual events (with analysis on why; did tools work/not work; whether this is a wider risk; what actions are required; lessons learned; etc.);

 - Significant near miss events;

 - Actual breaches;

-- Data loss events;

-- Phishing attacks blocked.
+- Data loss events; - Phishing attacks blocked.

-Compliance Status:
+Compliance Status

-How compliant is the Firm with any regulatory requirements, standards and any models or accreditations with which it is aligned, either locally or as part of a group entity.
+• How compliant is the Firm with any regulatory requirements, standards and any models or accreditations with which it is aligned, either locally or as part of a group entity.